 Rise in identity theft cases

 And yet the American people are gradually adapting to what seems to be the new “norm” in creative ways such as working from home, finding freelance gigs and even starting their own businesses.
 In fact, according to Guidant Financial, there has been a 27% uptick in the number of small business owners in the past ten months.
 However, with the good sometimes comes the bad.
-Some of the recent changes have made us more vulnerable to a ferocious, ruthless, cold-blooded, vile monster that has already come for 33% of Americans… Alright, I may or may not have been watching too many horror films in quarantine; but my point is that, there has been a rapid increase in identity theft since the beginning of the pandemic.
+Some of the recent changes have made us more vulnerable to a ferocious, ruthless, cold-blooded, vile monster that has already come for 33% of Americans… Alright, I may or may not have been watching too many horror films in quarantine; but my point is that, there has been a rapid increase in big identity theft cases since the beginning of the pandemic.
 If you have Google searched statistics or updates on COVID-19, mailed out important records or perhaps discarded work documents from the comfort of your home, you could be ripe for identity theft.

 The year 2020 has been a dream for people with too much time on their hands and bad intentions.
 Hackers have created illegal spyware that automatically downloads on your computer when you harmlessly click on what appears to be legitimate COVID-19 information (in addition, if you receive a sketchy text message or phone call about “Important COVID-19 updates” do not reply or answer the phone).
 These scams gives the bad guys access to your most precious information like social security numbers, your home address and credit card numbers.
 Hackers then sell these details on the dark web, which can ultimately cost you thousands of dollars that you might not get back.
 Just because you know your identity has been stolen doesn’t mean what you’ve lost is automatically reimbursed— this unfortunate and common issue is called fraud loss.
 A recent study by Javelin identified that there has been a 13% increase in American fraud loss this year, meaning $16.9 billion dollars have not been returned to hard working people of all classes and ages due to no fault of their own.